Welcome to Lower Foundation Stage

 If your child is going to require spare clothes please put them in a named bag.
-If your child requires help with toileting please see Miss Hill or Mrs Davys.
+If your child requires help with toileting please inform Miss Hill or Mrs Davys.

 Every child receives a book bag when they attend Nursery.
-We politely that these are brought daily for their pictures, information letters and reading book.
+We politely ask that these are brought daily for their pictures and information letters.

-Every Friday your child will choose a book and have the opportunity to take this home for the week.
-We kindly ask that reading books are returned every Friday in their book bags please.
+Every Friday your child will choose a book to share with their family and will have the opportunity to take this home for the week.
+We kindly ask that these books are returned every Friday in their book bags please.